kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 The policy instances will be ordered based on the numeric priority assigned to the CNP.
 A lower number corresponds to a higher order.
 For example, CNP with `priority` set to "0" will be considered as the highest priority policy.

+TODO double check this.
+There are benefits of having 0 be the lowest priority so that there is convenient to add higher and higher priority policies and critical override rules by the admin given any existing set of policies.
+It also enables an option of using priority 0 as a way to indicate the default network policy.

 The precedence of the rules within a CNP will be determined by the order in which the rule is written.
 Thus, a rule that appears at the top of the ingress/egress rules would take the highest precedence.